ShivamDatainSight/ShivamDatainSight/README.md

-#👋 Hi there!
-I’m Shivam Chaudhary
+**#👋 Hi there!
+I’m Shivam Chaudhary — Data Analyst & Data Science Enthusiast
-#📊 Data Analyst & Data Science Enthusiast
+#🚀 Passionate about transforming data into insights and building intelligent solutions**

-E🚀 Passionate about Data, Insights & Machine Learning A passionate and results-oriented  **Computer Science Engineering (CSE) Graduate** with a specialization in **Artificial Intelligence and Machine Learning (AI & ML)** at **IP University**  with a strong foundation in Data Science, Business Analysis, and Data Analytics.
+ A passionate and results-oriented  **Computer Science Engineering (CSE) Graduate** with a specialization in **Artificial Intelligence and Machine Learning (AI & ML)** at **IP University**  with a strong foundation in Data Science, Business Analysis, and Data Analytics.
 With over 2 years of experience as an Ex-Project Engineer at L&T India, I have honed my skills in project management, resource allocation, and executing projects efficiently.
 My expertise includes analyzing data trends, transforming data into actionable insights, and using data-driven strategies to drive business decisions.
 Eager to leverage my technical skills and project management experience in the fields of Data Science.

 ## 🚀 About Me